MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-templates.md

 ## Using templates to create your virtual agent

 The Virtual Agent Designer templates provide a variety of built-in features that give you a head start on developing your virtual agent.
-For example, each template includes several system topics that help you address common situations.
+For example, each template includes several system topics that you need to handle some key scenarios within the Virtual Agent.
 These include:

 * A customer greeting
 * Escalation to a live agent